haiwen/seafile-admin-docs/manual/setup/cluster_deploy_with_docker.md

         If you have already deployed AWS S3 storage backend and plan to apply it to Seafile cluster, you can modify the variables in `.env` to [set them synchronously during initialization](../config/env.md#s3-storage-backend-configurations-only-valid-in-pro-edition-at-deploying-first-time).

-5. Start the seafile docker in **cluster init mode**
+5. Start the Seafile docker

     ```sh
     $ cd /opt/seafile
     $ docker compose up -d
     ```

+    Because CLUSTER_INIT_MODE is true in the `.env` file, Seafile docker will be started in init mode and generate configuration files.

-6. Check and modify the configuration files (e.g., MySQL, Memcached, Elasticsearch) in configuration files
+6. Check the generated configuration files (e.g., MySQL, Memcached, Elasticsearch) in configuration files
     - [seafevents.conf](../config/seafevents-conf.md)
     - [seafile.conf](../config/seafile-conf.md)
     - [seahub_settings.py](../config/seahub_settings_py.md)

-7. After initailizing the cluster, the following fields can be removed or noted in `.env`
+7. After initailizing the cluster, the following fields can be removed in `.env`
-    - `CLUSTER_INIT_MODE`
+    - `CLUSTER_INIT_MODE`, must be removed from .env file
     - `CLUSTER_INIT_MEMCACHED_HOST`
     - `CLUSTER_INIT_ES_HOST`
     - `CLUSTER_INIT_ES_PORT`